CarlosEduardoFerreiraRamos/angular-component-class/README.md

 - The component must emit three diferente events, one for each of its values when these are clicked;
 - The component must render its child content in its view;
 - The component must render especific child contents in its header, body, and footer;

+### Special Chalenge: Content Overwrites Inputs Values

+- Create a logic that hides the values from the input when a content is projected.

+`This can be done using CSS selector or programaticlly`